Rybar/JS13K2024/Design_and_TODO.md

 ### new object: Exit portal
 - [x] activated when altars are complete that sum 13.
 - [x] stand in its center to be evaporated to the next floor.
+- [ ] completed torch shapes visual in center of portal
+- [ ] light on portal
+- [ ] particles flowing inward around perimeter of portal

 ### general todos